applicazza/JNIDA/README.md

 ### About

-Helps to rename and restore C signatures of JNI native methods
+Helps to rename JNI native methods and restore their C signatures

 ### Installation